 Although it is normal for hedgehogs to have a few worms, a healthy hedgehog will develop a natural immunity to them.
-If a hedgehog is sick, however, it tips this careful balance tips in favour of the parasites, sending the hedgehog on a downward spiral.
+If a hedgehog is sick, however, it tips this balance in favour of the parasites, sending the hedgehog on a downward spiral.
 A high parasite burden will stop the hedgehog getting enough nutrients from their food and they will slowly starve.
 A poorly hedgehog is less able to cope with internal parasites and so the downward decline is exascerbated.

 Once they are critically sick, a hedgehog will display the unnatural behaviour (for a nocturnal creature) of coming out in the day – often due to starvation.

 So how do hedgehogs get internal parasites and why are sick hedgehogs coming in with so many more types of parasite?

 We think of hedgehogs as voracious slug munchers.
 It is true, of course, that hedgehogs do eat slugs, but they are not high up on the menu.
 I mean, would you choose to eat slugs if crunchy beetles were also available?
 Looking at the chart below, you can see that slugs, snails and even earthworms are lower down the hedgehog menu.